 With proper care and maintenance, your glider will retain a high level of airworthiness for some years.
 Because of the relatively short history of hang gliding, and the rapid advances in new designs, we do not have a lot of information about the ultimate service life of a hang glider.
-We do know that ultraviolet (UV) damage to the sail from sunlight is one limiting factor in the life of your sail.
+We do know that ultraviolet (UV) damage to the sail from sunlight is probably the limiting factor in the life of your sail.
 Try to avoid exposing your sail to sunlight any time you are not actually flying it.
-We also know that sails will both stretch and shrink over the life of the glider, and that because of these dimensional changes in the sail the glider's flight characteristics can change with time.
-The most common manifestation of this is that a glider's trim speed often tends to slow down as the glider ages.
-At some point it may no longer be possible to trim the glider at a speed above stall.
-Because the changes that cause this are changes to the shape of the sail, there may not be any tuning adjustments that can return the glider to it's original flight characteristics.
-A glider which, because of the natural effects of aging, cannot be tuned so as to exhibit acceptable flight characteristics, performance, and stability, should be retired.

 We also know that there are forces in nature that can be so violent that they can result in fatal accidents regardless of the airworthiness of your aircraft.
-Weather can change rapidly and even on a day on which the weather seems fairly constant, manifestations of micro - meteorology, like turbulence, have a statistical nature.
-On a day where the average peak lift in thermals is five hundred feet per minute, there is a nonzero probability of encountering air that is much stronger than that, and may be strong enough to overwhelm your control of the glider.
 Ultimately your safety is your responsibility.
 Know the limitations of your knowledge, skill and experience, and know the limitations of your aircraft.
 Fly within those limitations.